-It can raise one to the heights of happiness, even is this happiness is fleeting.
-Despite the transience of this pleasure, most of us wish to repeat the experience; most of the times against one’s better judgement, which insistently whispers that, should one refrain, one would be better off on the long run.
-Still, the temptation is often much too strong to resist it.
-How come we cannot help it?
-Are we perhaps high on sugar?
+It can lift you to the heights of happiness—but only fleetingly, causing you to seek a way of repeating the experience; desperately trying to silence your better judgement’s insistent whispers that, should you refrain, you would be better off in the long run.
+Still, the temptation is often much too strong to resist.
+Why can’t we seem to resist sugar’s allure?
+Are we high on sugar?

-Of course, we will have the impulse to reject the label of “addicts”, which we’d much rather use for people who give in when faced with other white colored powders, lacking the unique taste of sweets.
-However, we hear more frequently voices, some coming from people with professional or scientific authority, saying that sugar might be a drug.
-Let’s go over a few headlines from the national press or Romanian internet which speak for themselves: “Addiction— Sugar, drug for the brain”; “Sugar acts like a drug at brain level.
-What do nutritionists say about chocolate, bread and fruit”; “What is the most dangerous drug?
-A health expert gives a totally unexpected answer” (the expert is Paul van der Velpen, director of the health service in Amsterdam; the answer to the question is: “It might seem exaggerated or farfetched, still sugar is the most dangerous drug of our days and it’s easy to obtain.”); “Doctors’ warning: sugar is the most dangerous drug”; “Sugar: energy or drug? – a story produced by «Romania, I love you»”; “Sugar is a drug causing addiction, obesity and other serious illness.”
+Of course, we will reject being labelled “addicts”, which we’d much rather use for people who give in when tempted with other white powders, which taste bitter, not sweet.
+These days, however, more and more voices, some coming from people with professional or scientific authority, are saying that sugar might be a drug.
+Let’s go over a few headlines from the Romanian national press and internet which speak for themselves: “Addiction— Sugar, drug for the brain”; “Sugar acts like a drug at brain level.
+What do nutritionists say about chocolate, bread and fruit?”; “What is the most dangerous drug?
+A health expert gives a totally unexpected answer.”
+(The expert in this case is Paul van der Velpen, director of the health service in Amsterdam; the answer to the question is: “It might seem exaggerated or far-fetched, still sugar is the most dangerous drug of our day, and it’s easy to obtain.”)
+Other headlines include, “Doctors’ warning: sugar is the most dangerous drug”; “Sugar: energy or drug?
+A story produced by ‘Romania, I love you’”; “Sugar is a drug causing addiction, obesity and other serious illness.”

-The rhetoric of concern centered on sugar is not a peculiarity which characterizes the Romanian media.
+The rhetoric of concern centred on sugar is not unique to the Romanian media.
 We can find similar headlines in the foreign media, like “Death by sugar” (New York Post) or “Sweet and vicious.
 Is sugar toxic?”
 (The New York Times).
-Sober and prestigious journals such as the British Medical Journal seem to inspire themselves from the same sources, with headlines like “Sugar is the new tobacco”, and serious researchers are rediscovering John Yudkin’s book from 1950, “Pure, white and deadly”.
+Prestigious journals such as the British Medical Journal echo these sentiments with headlines like, “Sugar is the new tobacco”, and serious researchers are rediscovering John Yudkin’s book from 1950, “Pure, white and deadly”.
 How does sugar kill us and what can we do to stop it?

-After only 10 years, the average sugar consumption revolves around 30 kilograms per year for each Romanian, against a background of an annual growth of consumption.
-In 2014, the yearly average of sugar consumption seems to have been at least 25 kilograms, in Romania.
-Of course, most statistics should be taken with a grain of salt, since they can be affected by errors, by the methodology of data collection, by the sources’ reliability, by the definition of the used variables and so forth.
-For instance, it’s possible that not all the sugar sold in Romania (and which is to be found in the statistics) would be destined for human consumption, which requires diminishing those annual averages.
-On the other hand, it’s not clear to what degree do statistics also include the sugar which is already contained by food.
-A statistic based on Euromonitor date (a multinational company specialized in market research) claims that the daily sugar consumption of sugar per capita, in Romania is around 31,5 grams, which equals an approximate annual consumption of 11,5 kg.
-The statistics above suggest that the latter is probably underestimated.
-A variety of internet pages in Romania declare numbers around 20-30 kilograms/year, sometimes even more, for the whole period of 1980-2015.
-Of course, this depends on what we measure.
-Just the pure sugar sold in bags or also the one in the cakes, candy of refreshment drinks?
-How about the one added in ketchup, jams or breakfast cereal?
-Then, the notion of sugar is problematic in itself.
-Different people understand different things when they talk about “sugar”.
+Of course, most statistics should be taken with a pinch of salt, since they can be affected by errors: the methodology of data collection, the sources’ reliability, the definition of the variables used and so forth.
+For instance, it’s possible that not all the sugar sold in Romania (and reported in the statistics) would be destined for human consumption, which would reduce the annual averages.
+On the other hand, it’s not clear to what degree the statistics include the sugar consumed when eating foods containing sugar.
+A statistic based on data from Euromonitor (a multinational company specialised in market research) claims that the daily consumption of sugar per capita in Romania is around 31,5 grams, which equates to an approximate annual consumption of 11,5 kilograms.
+The statistics referred to earlier suggest that the Euromonitor figure is probably an under-estimation.
+A variety of internet pages in Romania declare numbers around 20-30 kilograms/year, sometimes even more, for the period 1980-2015.
+Of course, this depends on what we measure: just the pure sugar sold in bags or also the sugar in cakes, candy and soft drinks?
+What about the sugar added in ketchup, jams or breakfast cereal?
+Then, the definition of sugar is problematic in itself.
+Different people mean different things when they talk about “sugar”?

-In short, when talking about sugar some people think of that white substance, frequently sold in 1 kilo bags, with the label sugar on it and which, from a chemical point of view, is called “sucrose”.
-Others, when speaking about sugar, think of carbohydrates with a relative simple molecule: sucrose, glucose or fructose.
-Therefore “corn syrup rich in fructose” (a sweetener rich in fructose by hydrolyzing cornstarch), maple syrup, agave syrup (which contains a mixture of fructose and glucose, the first in a larger quantity), honey bee (which mostly contains fructose and glucose, the first in a somewhat larger quantity, but also small quantities maltose and sucrose) can also be considered “sugar”.
-The degree in which some are healthier (or more dangerous) than sucrose can lead to an interesting (and controversial) discussion.
-This, however, exceeds the space allotted for this article, in which we will manly focus on the first meaning.
+When thinking of sugar most people think of the tiny white crystals usually sold in one kilogram bags labelled “Sugar”.
+From a chemical point of view, this substance is called “sucrose”.
+Others, when thinking about sugar, think of carbohydrates containing glucose or fructose.
+So “high-fructose corn syrup” (a sweetener rich in fructose formed by hydrolysing cornstarch), maple syrup, agave syrup (which contains a mixture of fructose and glucose), honey (which mostly contains fructose and glucose, but also small quantities of maltose and sucrose) can also be considered “sugar”.
+The degree to which some sugars are healthier or more dangerous than others is an interesting and controversial topic of debate which would exceed the space allotted for this article, so we will focus mainly on sucrose.

-When they launch idea of the sugar as a drug in the public space, various experts do not use it just as a figure of speech, but in the proper sense of the term.
-The qualification as a drug of the pleasant food ingredient is based on a series of observations following certain experiments conducted on animals, which are similar to the ones observed in the case of traditional drugs.
-Many research labs have conducted experiments in which one could notice that lab animals (usually mice or white rats) come to excessively eat sweet food when given to them intermittently.
-For instance, in such a pattern, animals do not have access to food for 12 hours.
-After this, a sugar formula is offered to them (with similar concentration with that of commercial refreshment drinks) and rodent food.
+When they float the idea in the public space that sugar is a drug, various experts do not use it just as a figure of speech, but in the literal sense of the term.
+The classification of this much-loved ingredient as a drug is based on a series of observations following certain experiments conducted on animals, which are similar to the ones observed in the case of traditional drugs.
+Research labs have conducted experiments which show that lab animals (usually mice or white rats) come to eat sweet food in excess when it is provided to them intermittently.
+In one study, the animals were restricted from accessing food for 12 hours each day and then, a sugar formula (with a similar concentration to that of commercial soft drinks) is offered to them with their normal rodent food.
 After a few days, animals start consuming a larger quantity of sugar.
-After the animals have been exposed to this kind of treatment, with sugar and rodent food for 28 days, a group of researchers restricted the animals’ access to food for 36 hours.
-This circumstance would not be very pleasant for humans either.
-All this aside, researchers noticed a higher degree of anxiety in the animals who had received sugar in the previous four weeks, in comparison with the animals who had been given free access to rodent food and who were also deprived of food for 36 hours.
-Researchers measured the level of sugar in the blood of the animals and did not notice any difference between the two groups, confirming that the state of anxiety was not the expression of a glycemic deficit.
-Furthermore, the animals who were used with sugar showed a high degree of extracellular acetylcholine (one of the main chemical messengers through which neurons communicate with each other) and a low level of dopamine (often described in popular language as one of the happy hormones).
-Such observations are similar to the ones formulated for lab animals whose administration of opioids, such as morphine, had been cut off.
+After the animals have been exposed to this kind of treatment for 28 days, the animals’ access to food is restricted for 36 hours.
+Human beings would not find this a very pleasant experience!
+The researchers noticed a higher degree of anxiety in the animals who had received sugar in the previous four weeks, in comparison with the animals who had been given free access to rodent food and who were also deprived of food for 36 hours.
+Researchers measured the level of sugar in the blood of the animals and did not notice any difference between the two groups, confirming that the state of anxiety was not the expression of a glycaemic deficit.
+Furthermore, the animals who consumed sugar showed a high degree of extracellular acetylcholine (one of the main chemical messengers through which neurons communicate with each other) and a low level of dopamine (often described in popular language as one of the happy hormones).
+Such observations are similar to those found in lab animals who had been administered opioids, such as morphine, and then had been cut off from receiving the opioid.

-In another experiment, in which animals could choose between food which was rich in sugar, with chocolate flavor, and typical, cereal-based rodent food, the rodents preferred the first (over 90% of the total calories).
-Three days of access to sugar have proven enough for the rats to start excessively consuming sugar, even when these were already full (hyperphagia), consuming, however, a bit of the regular good, while waiting or anticipating for the sugar-rich food (anticipatory hypophagy).
-The administration of an opioidergic antagonist (nalmefene, a drug with an opposite action to opioids) reduced the excessive consuming of sugar-rich food—a finding consistent with what is already known about the involvement of opioid receptors in regulating the consumption of products for hedonistic purposes and not in order to satisfy nutritional needs.
-The females which received a bottle of water and one with sugar formula daily, consumed large quantities of sugar, estimated at approximately 65 grams per kilo.
+In another experiment in which animals could choose between food which was chocolate flavoured and rich in sugar, and typical, cereal-based rodent food, the rodents preferred the former (and consumed over 90% of their total calories from this source).
+Three days of access to sugar proved enough for the rats to start excessively consuming sugar, even when they were already full (hyperphagia), consuming, however, a bit of the regular food, while waiting for or anticipating the sugar-rich food (anticipatory hypophagy).
+The administration of an opioidergic antagonist (nalmefene, a drug with an opposite action to opioids) reduced the excessive consuming of sugar-rich food—a finding consistent with what is already known about the involvement of opioid receptors in regulating the consumption of substances for hedonistic purposes and not in order to satisfy nutritional needs.
+The females which received a bottle of plain water and one with sugar formula daily, consumed large quantities of sugar, estimated at approximately 65 grams per kilo.
 When the two bottles were removed briefly to be refilled, as soon as they were put back the females licked the sugar bottle for a few minutes, although the bottle had been missing just for a short period of time.
 When, in the second week, the sugar was removed, an obvious aggressiveness was noticed, manifested by gentle biting (gripping with the mouth, without pressure) of the pen or the researcher’s hand.

-In other experiments, administering glucose in large quantities (in just 10 days from receiving a concentrated glucose formula, rats ended up consuming a double quantity of glucose as compared to the first day), was associated with sensitization of the dopamine and mu receptors1 for opioids, a phenomenon similar to the one observed when administering abuse drugs.
-The observation is consistent with a previous experiment where, in the case of rats fed for a longer period with bakery products, the naloxone administration led to symptoms typical for the abstinence syndrome2 observed when the administration of opioids was stopped (therefore, the same type of symptoms, as if the animals were drugged).
-Naloxone is an antagonist of opioid receptors, used in diagnosing acute overdoses of opioids, because it antagonizes the opioids’ action and leads to quick elimination of respiratory depression and altered consciousness state.
+In other experiments, administering glucose in large quantities (in just 10 days the rats were consuming double the quantity of glucose as compared to the first day) was associated with sensitisation of the dopamine and mu receptors.
+The observation is consistent with a previous experiment where, in the case of rats fed for a longer period with bakery products, the naloxone administration led to symptoms typical for the abstinence syndrome observed when the administration of opioids was stopped (the same type of symptoms as if the animals were drugged).
+Naloxone is an antagonist of opioid receptors, used in diagnosing acute overdoses of opioids, because it antagonises the opioids’ action and leads to quick elimination of respiratory depression and the altered consciousness state.
 For people who have the same symptoms generated by other causes this has no effect.